skimmers/password_generator/README.md

 ## Goal

 The goal is to create a random password generator using javascript.
-However, I have create a password depending on the user's answers to the prompts.
+However, I have to create a password depending on the user's answers to the prompts.

 These are the requirements I had to meet: